 MTH 051 Arithmetic of Whole Numbers (1-0)

 Covers whole number operations.
 In addition to the four basic processes of addition, subtraction, multiplication and division, estimation is introduced as an aid to better computation.
-Factor of whole numbers are also included.
-Optional unit on use of hand-held calculators is available but not required.
-Course material will be individualized.
-Carries no transfer credit.
+Factors of whole numbers are also included.